ArthurGareginyan/syntax-highlighter-for-postpage-html-editor/readme.txt

 == Changelog ==

+= 2.2 =
+* Compatibility with PHP version 5.2 improved.
+* Added function for generating the plugin constants.
+* Some constants now get the value from the plugin header data.
+* The "_plugin_version_number" function improved.
+* Added file "upgrade.php" for future upgrades.

+= 2.1.1 =
+* Fixed the bug due to which the "Warning: Constants may only evaluate to scalar values in" warning are displayed.

 = 2.1 =
 * Added new constants: "_SLUG", "_PREFIX", "_SETTINGS" and "_NAME".
 * Value of the "_VERSION" constant replaced with information from the plugin header data.